AustinK-Code/techelevator-all-HW-Lecture/module-3/12_Vue_Event_Handling/exercise-student/README.md

 > Once you complete this step, the three tests under "Add new user form" pass.

 ## Step Four: Add an enable/disable button in action column
+---------this wont fucking work-----------------
 In the "Action" column of the table, there's a button that enables or disables the user.
 Complete the following tasks:

-- If the user status = 'Active', the button text displays 'Disable.'
+------- If the user status = 'Active', the button text displays 'Disable.'
-- If the user status = 'Disabled', the button text displays 'Enable.'
+------- If the user status = 'Disabled', the button text displays 'Enable.'
 - When you click the button, it calls a method `flipStatus()` and change the user's status from 'Active' to 'Disabled', or 'Disabled' to 'Active.'
-  - The `flipStatus(id)` method takes the user ID as an argument.
+  ----- The `flipStatus(id)` method takes the user ID as an argument.
   - You can use the user ID to find the user in the users array and change their status.

 > Once you complete this step, the three tests under "Single Row Enable / Disable Action" pass.